radheshamin/ButtonClicker/README.md

 Running your React Native application

 Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
 The Expo client app can be found in the App store/Google Play store.
 On Android, use the Expo app to scan the QR code from your terminal to open your project.
 On iOS, use the built-in QR code scanner of the Camera app.

+You should be able to run the app after following these steps.